 To investigate, develop, and impart fundamental and advanced engineering knowledge relevant to the field of civil and environmental engineering and emerging global and national challenges.
 From a foundation of core technical knowledge and inquiry, we provide an experiential exposure to innovative problem solving, research, leadership, and creativity that prepares our graduates for a successful career.

-- #11 among graduate environmental engineering programs by U.S. News & World Report
+- #11 among graduate environmental engineering programs–U.S. News & World Report

-- #15 among undergraduate environmental engineering programs by U.S. News & World Report
+- #15 among undergraduate environmental engineering programs–U.S. News & World Report

-- Pratt is listed among Top 10 Graduate Engineering Programs Popular with Women (U.S. News & World Report)
+- Top 10 Graduate Engineering Program Popular with Women–U.S. News & World Report

 - Duke is #5 on Wall Street Journal/Times Higher Education's College Rankings 2018

-We provide a comprehensive undergraduate and graduate educational program that tracks and is enriched by our faculty's research in civil and environmental engineering.
+We provide a comprehensive undergraduate and graduate educational program that tracksour faculty's research interests in civil and environmental engineering.

-Our department offers Bachelor of Science degrees with majors in civil engineering (with study tracks in structural engineering or environmental engineering and water resource) and environmental engineering.
+We offer a Bachelor of Science degree with majors in civil engineering (with study tracks in structural engineering or environmental engineering and water resource) and environmental engineering.

 Undergraduate certificates are offered in architectural engineering, global development, and energy and the environment studies.